-- 193. To assess the potential impact of credit risk on the institution, competent authorities should also consider the level and quality of guarantees (including credit derivatives) and of available collateral that would mitigate credit losses where credit events occur, including those not accepted as eligible credit risk mitigation techniques for own funds calculations. - 194.
-Specifically, competent authorities should consider: - a. the coverage provided by collateral and guarantees by portfolio, borrower type, rating, industry and other relevant aspects; - b. historical recovery ratios by type and amount of collateral and guarantees; and - c. the materiality of the dilution risk (see Article 4 of Regulation (EU) 575/2013) for purchased receivables. - 195.
-Competent authorities should also assess the materiality of the residual risk (see Article 80 of Directive 2013/36/EU) and in particular:
+- 198.211.
+To assess the potential impact of credit risk on the institution, competent authorities should also consider the level and quality of guarantees (including credit derivatives) and of available collateral that would mitigate credit losses where credit events occur, including those not accepted as eligible credit risk mitigation techniques for own funds calculations. - 199.212.
+Specifically, competent authorities should consider: - a. the coverage provided by collateral and guarantees by portfolio, borrower type, rating, industrysector, and other relevant aspects; - b. collateral values, for performing and non-performing exposures, including to what degree they meet the requirements of the EBA Guidelines on management of non-performing and forborne exposures (for collaterals used to secure non-performing exposures) and EBA Guidelines on loan origination and monitoring (for all collaterals); - c. historical recovery ratios by type and amount of collateral and guarantees; and - d. the materiality of the dilution risk (see Article 4 of Regulation (EU) 575/2013) for purchased receivables. - 200.213.
+Competent authorities should also assess the materiality of the residual risk (see Article 80 of Directive 2013/36/EU) and in particular: - a. the adequacy and enforceability of collateral agreements and of guarantees; - b. the timing and the ability to realise collateral and execute guarantees under the national legal framework; - c. the liquidity and volatility in asset values for collateral; - d. the recoverable value of collateral under any credit enforcement actions (e.g. foreclosure procedures); and

-- a. the adequacy and enforceability of collateral agreements and of guarantees; - b. the timing and the ability to realise collateral and execute guarantees under the national legal framework; - c. the liquidity and volatility in asset values for collateral; - d. the recoverable value of collateral under any credit enforcement actions (e.g. foreclosure procedures); and - e. the guarantors' creditworthiness. - 196.
+- e. where relevant, the guarantors' creditworthiness following the requirements of the EBA Guidelines on loan origination and monitoring. - 201.214.
 Competent authorities should also assess the concentration of guarantors and collateral, as well as the correlation with borrowers' creditworthiness (i.e. wrong-way risk) and the potential impact in terms of the effectiveness of protection.